Ethylene-vinyl acetate: Other uses

 EVA is used in shower curtains, orthotics, surfboard and skimboard traction pads, car mats, and for the manufacturing of some artificial flowers.

 EVA is used as a cold flow improver for diesel fuel.
-They are added at the 50-250 ppm level to diesel fuels to inhibit crystallization of waxes which could block fuel filters.
+It is added at a 50-250 ppm level to diesel fuels to inhibit crystallization of waxes which could block fuel filters.

 EVA is a separator in HEPA filters.
 EVA can easily be cut from sheets and molded to shape.
 It is also used to make thermoplastic mouthguards that soften in boiling water for a user-specific fit.
 It is also used for conditioning and waterproofing fabrics and leather.
-EVA finds application in the making of nicotine transdermal patches, since the copolymer binds well with other agents to form gel-like substances.
+EVA is used in nicotine transdermal patches, since the copolymer binds well with other agents to form gel-like substances.
 EVA is also sometimes used as a material for some plastic model kit parts.
-One common use of EVA foam rubber is in low frequency (woofer) speaker cone membrane support rings (replacing rubber) because of its good mechanical and acoustic properties.
+One common use of EVA foam rubber is in low frequency (woofer) speaker cone surrounds (replacing rubber) because of its good mechanical and acoustic properties.
 Open cell EVA foam is used to damp high frequency acoustical diffraction from tweeter speakers and is often put in the area around the high frequency speaker driver to give better directivity and sonic imaging.

-EVA may be used in custom-made dental devices with a proper approach to hygiene.
+EVA may be used in custom dental devices with a proper approach to hygiene.

 Safety and environmental considerations

-Polyethylene vinyl acetate has recently become a popular alternative to polyvinyl chloride because it does not contain chlorine.
-As of 2014, EVA has not been found to be carcinogenic by the NTP, ACGIH, IARC, or OSHA, and has no known adverse effect on human health.
-Like many plastics, it is difficult to biodegrade.
-One study suggested it may have adverse effects on certain organisms, but its actual effect on humans has not been determined.
+EVA has not been found to be carcinogenic.